John J. Tolson

-John J. Tolson III (October 22, 1915 – December 2, 1991) was a lieutenant general in the United States Army.
+John Jarvis Tolson III (October 22, 1915 – December 2, 1991) was a lieutenant general in the United States Army.
 During the Vietnam War, he helped implement the airmobile concept use of helicopters in combat with the 1st Cavalry Division (Airmobile).
 Tolson credited the U.S Marines for first using helicopters to transport troops into combat in the Korean War, making the ground fight a three-dimensional war, thus freeing troops from the tyranny of terrain.

 Born in New Bern, North Carolina, Tolson attended the University of North Carolina for one year before being appointed to the United States Military Academy in 1933.
 He graduated from West Point with a B.S. degree in 1937 and was commissioned as an infantry officer.

-In World War II, John J. Tolson was a member of the 503rd Parachute Infantry Battalion and participated in every jump with that unit, including the recapture of Corregidor in 1945.
+In World War II, John J. Tolson was a member of the 503rd Parachute Infantry Regiment and participated in every jump with that unit, including the recapture of Corregidor in 1945.
 He was awarded the Silver Star Medal, Bronze Star Medal, Air Medal and Purple Heart.
 After the war, Tolson was given command of the 325th Airborne Infantry Regiment, 82nd Airborne Division at Fort Bragg.

 Tolson graduated from the British Staff College in 1951 and the U.S. Army War College in 1953.
 He completed fixed-wing and rotary-wing flight training in June 1957.
 Tolson then served as assistant commandant of the Army Aviation School for two years.
 He next served as Deputy Director of Army Aviation at the Pentagon until 1961, chief of the U.S. Military Assistance Advisory Group in Addis Ababa, Ethiopia from 1961 to 1963 and then Director of Army Aviation back at the Pentagon from 1963 to 1965.
 Tolson served as commander of the Army Aviation Center and commandant of the Army Aviation School from March 1965 to March 1967.